HerStat-Heroes/herstatheroes-mvp/README.md

 # HerstatHeroes MVP

 This application provides detailed analytics and visualizations for baseball players' performance.
-The backend is built using Flask and provides various endpoints to fetch and visualize data related to baseball events.
+The app is built using Flask and provides various endpoints to fetch and visualize data related to baseball events, deployed at https://herstatheroes-backend.onrender.com.

 ## Project Structure